Wisdom Tooth Extractions Allen

 What to Expect from the Wisdom Teeth Procedure

-If your wisdom teeth have fully erupted from the gumline, extracting them is fairly simply.
+If your wisdom teeth have fully erupted from the gumline, extracting them is fairly simple.
 Dr. Kar will use an elevator to lift each tooth before using forceps to gently remove them from their sockets.

 If a tooth is impacted, the procedure is more complex.
 Dr. Kar invites a specialist into our office to perform this kind of surgery.
 It may involve making incisions in the gums or breaking a tooth into pieces.